 How to Make Pickled Jalapenos - the Recipe Steps

 Slice the Jalapenos.
 Slice your batch of jalapeño peppers into rings and discard the stems.
-Stuff the sliced jalapenos into a quart sized jar (or large glass jars, or use pint jars).
+Stuff the sliced jalapeños into a quart sized jar (or large glass jars, or use pint jars).

 Make the Pickling Brine.
 Add white vinegar (or apple cider vinegar), water, garlic cloves, honey or sugar, salt, bay leaf, black pepper and Mexican oregano (and other seasonings) to a pot.
 Bring to a boil.

 Remove from Heat.
 Stir then remove the water-vinegar-sugar mixture from heat.
 Cool slightly, then remove the bay leaf.
-Pour the hot brine over the jalapenos into the mason jar.
+Pour the brine over the jalapenos into the mason jar.

 I use these Ball Jars (affiliate link, my friends!).
 They can hold a lot of peppers!
 Bonus.